nagkumar/spring-boot/archunit/README.md

 # API Example for Archunit

+Original Author Code at : https://github.com/andres-sacco/api-example-archunit.git, Credits to that author TejaSoft has only upgraded and refactored as oer #tejasoft clean code standards to make it much more easy

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 The idea behind this API is to show some of all possibles rules that you can validate in one particular project.
 For more information about this library and how you can use it